charlotte-os/developer-docs/DESIGN.md

 		- More feature rich API than curses and conio
 		- Potentially allow mouse usage

-## Kernel - Charlotte Core
+## Kernel - Catalyst

 #### Overview: The kernel will provide mechanisms to make use of hardware resources and it will enforce the policies set by privileged userspace software.

 - Modular Monolithic Kernel
-	- Drivers and other loadable kernel modules will need to use the same compiler version as the kernel they seek to target
-	- Each kernel release will make it clear what compiler version it is meant to be compiled with
-	- Charlotte Core does not guarantee any form of internal stability so the onus is on module developers to ensure that their code works with each new kernel release
+	- Loadable kernel modules using the C ABI
 - Memory Management
 	- MMU required
 	- Physical Memory Manager